-- Newsletter Bruce Eltzroth January/February news letter coming. . - Library No report. - Storekeeper Dick Mitchell Buy some stuff. - Membership .
-Tom Peschke produced a flyer that is available for posting at locations that membership can choose such as barber shops, sports bars, Veterans organization, etc. to get the word out about Subvets and how to join. - Scouting no report - Webmaster Stuart McGlasson/Marlin Helms - nothing new with website at this time . - Social Committees Andy Armbrust Spring picnic will coordinate with Dick Love about in the planning stages. - Sunshine Lady Shirley Corderos no report
+- Newsletter Bruce Eltzroth January/February news letter to be issued February 1, 2024. - Librarian & Parliamentarian Lee Chappell He will bring books to the meetings to check out. - Storekeeper -Dick Mitchell Buy some stuff. - Membership -Tom Peschke produced a flyer that is available for posting at locations that membership can choose such as barber shops, sports bars, Veterans organization, etc. to get the word out about Subvets and how to join. - Scouting no report - Webmaster Stuart McGlasson/Marlin Helms nothing new with website at this time . - Social Committees Andy Armbrust Spring picnic will coordinate with Dick Love about in the planning stages. - Sunshine Lady Shirley Corderos no report.

-Old Business: Reminder 20232 dues are due by the end of January
+Old Business: Reminder 2024 dues are due by the end of January New Business:

-New Business:

-Plans for 2023 events:
+Plans for 2024 events:

 - .
 Memorial Day Parade

 - .
 Army/Navy Game

 - .
 Secret City Festival

 - .
 No Christmas parade in Pigeon Forge this year.
 Dolly Parton is no longer Master of Ceremonies.

 - .
-Nominating Committee for 2023 Base Officers elections in May is needed.
+Nominating Committee for 2024 Base Officers elections in May is needed.
+Contact Marlin Helms to sign up.